 - Soft-touch tactile elastomer function keys are located closer to the alphanumeric keys to reduce awkward motions and reach, particularly for key combinations involving thumb keys (Control and Alt, for example).

 20° Lateral Tilt Design

-- This design orients the user's hands in a 'thumbs up' posture such that the hands are at an approximately 20° angle with thumbs higher than pinky fingers.
+- This design orients the hands in a 'thumbs up' posture such that they are at an approximately 20° angle with thumbs higher than pinky fingers.
 This design helps to minimize stresses associated with pronation and static muscle tension while enabling maximum keying productivity.

 Integrated Palm Support

 - The built-in palm support with optional self-adhesive Lycra pads enhances comfort and prevents wrist extension.
 This provides a place to rest your palms during periods of inactivity on the keyboard.

 - The low-force (45 grams) tactile mechanical keyswitches are engineered to provide both tactile and audible feedback.
 They are full travel (4 mm) and activate at approximately 2 mm, which reduces the likelihood of experiencing regular jarring impacts when 'bottoming out" at the end of every keystroke.
 The final 2 mm of key travel can be used as a braking area for the fingers.
 The peak force (57 grams) prior to activation provides a subtle tactile indication of the fire point, providing a clear indication of how much force and travel is required to generate keystrokes.